Derekxbj/Derekxbj.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 *2017.02 - 2018.05*: &nbsp; I participated in the project of "Multi-Domain Search and Rescue using Cooperative Robots" during my Master’s research.
+In this project, we

-- I contributed to the project where we developed a collaborative system integrating aerial quadrotors and ground robots for efficient rescue operations.
-We focused on enabling the quadrotors to autonomously detect and track ground robots using advanced computer vision techniques, ensuring seamless communication and coordination between the two platforms.
+- Developed a collaborative system integrating aerial quadrotors and ground robots for efficient rescue operations, utilizing advanced computer vision for autonomous detection and tracking and ensuring seamless inter-platform communication.
+- Applied a model-based least squares pose estimation method and trained a custom CNN for precise recognition of ground robots, enhancing detection and tracking even in challenging conditions.
+- Conducted rigorous experiments and simulations on quadrotor control, employing both PID and geometry controllers to achieve autonomous flight stability and precise navigation.

 </div>
 </div>